Medical gas supply: Medical vacuum

 Medical vacuum in a hospital supports suction equipment and evacuation procedures, supplied by vacuum pump systems exhausting to the atmosphere.
 Vacuum will fluctuate across the pipeline, but is generally maintained around −75 kPa, −450 mmHg UK.

 Waste anaesthetic gas disposal/anaesthetic gas scavenging system

-Waste anaesthetic gas disposal, or anaesthetic gas scavenging system, is used in hospital anaesthesia evacuation procedures.
+Waste anaesthetic gas disposal (WAGD), or anaesthetic gas scavenging system, is used in hospital anaesthesia evacuation procedures.
 Although it is similar to a medical vacuum system, some building codes require anaesthetic gases to be scavenged separately.
 Scavenging systems do not need to be as powerful as medical vacuum systems, and can be maintained around −50 to −65 kPa.

 Medical gas mixtures

 There are many gas mixtures used for clinical and medical applications.
 They are often used for patient diagnostics such as lung function testing or blood gas analysis.
 Test gases are also used to calibrate and maintain medical devices used for the delivery of anaesthetic gases.
 In laboratories, culture growth applications include controlled aerobic or anaerobic incubator atmospheres for biological cell culture or tissue growth.
 Controlled aerobic conditions are created using mixtures rich in oxygen and anaerobic conditions are created using mixtures rich in hydrogen or carbon dioxide.
 Supply pressure is 4 bar.

 Two common medical gas mixtures are entonox and heliox.